HPV and related cancers: What you need to know

 What cancers and diseases can be caused by HPV?

 - vaginal cancers

 - genital warts

 According to the U.S. Centers for Disease Control and Prevention (CDC), between 2014 and 2018, tens of thousands of people in the U.S. were diagnosed with certain HPV-related cancers each year.

 “There are steps people can take to be proactive about their health.
 Men and women should speak with their health care providers to learn more about the link between HPV and certain cancers and diseases.”

 Mel Kohn, M.D., M.P.H., executive director of medical affairs, Merck

 The World Health Organization’s movement towards cervical cancer elimination

-Important steps have been taken to achieve a world where fewer women are affected by cervical cancer, but more needs to be done
+According to the World Health Organization (WHO), cervical cancer is the fourth most frequent cancer in women globally.
+Important steps have been taken to achieve a world where fewer women are affected by cervical cancer, but more needs to be done.

-In 2020, the World Health Organization (WHO) launched its Global Strategy to accelerate the elimination of cervical cancer as a public health problem, to build momentum for cervical cancer elimination around the world.
+In 2020, the World Health Assembly adopted the global strategy to accelerate the elimination of cervical cancer as a public health problem, to build momentum for cervical cancer elimination around the world.